Blue Mountains (New South Wales): Aboriginal inhabitants

-Australian Colonial History
+Australian colonial history

 Arthur Phillip, the first governor of New South Wales, first glimpsed the extent of the Blue Mountains from a ridge at the site of today's Oakhill College, Castle Hill.
 He named them the Carmarthen Hills, "some forty to sixty miles distant..." and he reckoned that the ground was "most suitable for government stock".
 This is the location where Gidley King in 1799 established a prison town for political prisoners from Ireland and Scotland.

 The first documented use of the name Blue Mountains appears in Captain John Hunter's account of Phillip's 1789 expedition up the Hawkesbury River.
 Describing the events of about 5 July, Hunter wrote: "We frequently, in some of the reaches which we passed through this day, saw very near us the hills, which we suppose as seen from Port Jackson, and called by the governor the Blue Mountains."
 During the nineteenth century the name was commonly applied to the portion of the Great Dividing Range from about Goulburn in the south to the Hunter Valley in the north, but in time it came to be associated with a more limited area.

 The native Aborigines knew two routes across the mountains: Bilpin Ridge, which is now the location of Bells Line of Road between Richmond and Bell, and the Coxs River, a tributary of the Nepean River.
 It could be followed upstream to the open plains of the Kanimbla Valley, the type of country that farmers prize.

 British settlers initially considered that fertile lands lay beyond the mountains; while in the belief of many convicts China lay beyond.
 However, there was little fear that the mountains might provide a means of escape since they were considered impassable.
 This idea was, to some extent, convenient for local authorities.
 An "insurmountable" barrier would deter convicts from trying to escape in that direction.